 The nation’s largest anti-sexual violence organization was founded

-Scott Berkowitz, CEO of A&I Publishing, and Tori Amos, a singer-songwriter, created the RAINN organization.
+Scott Berkowitz, CEO of A&I Publishing, and Tori Amos combined to create RAINN.

 How to Observe RAINN Day